Business Day: a day other than a Saturday, Sunday or public holiday in England when banks in London are open for business.

 5.3 All amounts payable under the Contract are exclusive of amounts in respect of value added tax chargeable for the time being (VAT).
 Where any taxable supply for VAT purposes is made under the Contract, any such additional amounts in respect of VAT shall be chargeable.

-6. Intellectual property rights.
-All Intellectual Property Rights in or arising out of or in connection with the Services shall be owned by the Introducer.
+All rights in or arising out of or in connection with the Services shall be owned by the Introducer.

-7.1 Nothing in this Contract shall limit or exclude the Introducer’s liability for death or personal injury caused by its negligence.
+7.1 Nothing in the Contract shall limit or exclude the Introducer’s liability for death or personal injury caused by its negligence.

-7.2 For the avoidance of doubt the Introducer shall not be liable for the services provided by the MP to the Patient, Patient Sponsor or Patient Referral Sources including any act or omission of the MP or those employed or engaged by the MP including negligent medical care or for the Patient or Patient Sponsor’s or Patient Referral Source failure to pay the charges which may be due to the MP in accordance with Clause 4.
-The Introducer’s liability shall be limited only to the provision of the Services (being an introduction of the MP to the Patient or Patient Sponsor and co-ordination of the introduction and referral process.) in accordance with this Clause 7.
+7.2 For the avoidance of the doubt, the Introducer shall not be liable to the Patient or the Patient Sponsor or the Patient Referral Sources for the services provided by the MP to the Patient or the Patient Sponsor or Patient Referral Sources including any act or omission of the MP or those employed or engaged by the MP including negligent medical care.
+The Patient should have regard to any terms and conditions agreed by the Patient with the MP in connection with any services provide by the MP.
+The Introducer’s liability shall only be limited to the provision of the Services (being an introduction of the Patient to the MP and the co-ordination of the introduction and referral process) in accordance with this clause 7.

 7.3 The Introducer shall not be responsible for any disclosure of the Patient’s Medical Information by the MP to any third party.

-7.4 Subject to Clause 7.1 the Introducer shall not be liable to the MP whether in contract, tort, (including negligence, breach of statutory duty or otherwise) for any loss of profit (whether indirectly or directly incurred) or any indirect or consequential loss arising under or in connection with the Services and this Contract.
+7.4 Subject to Clause 7.1 the Introducer shall not be liable to the Patient, Patient Sponsor or Patient Referral Service whether in contract, tort (including negligence, breach of statutory duty, or otherwise) for any loss of profit (whether indirectly or directly incurred) or any indirect or consequential loss arising under or in connection with the Services and this Contract.

-7.5 Subject to Clause 7.1 the Introducer’s total liability to the MP in respect of all losses, costs and liabilities arising under or in connection with the Services and this Contract whether in contract, tort (including negligence), breach of statutory duty or otherwise is limited to the value of the Charges received by the Introducer.
+7.5 Subject to Clause 7.1 the Introducer’s total liability to the Patient, Patient Sponsor or Patient Referral Services in respect of all losses costs and liabilities arising under or in connection with the Services and this Contract whether in contract, tort (including negligence), breach of statutory duty or otherwise is limited to the value of the Charges received by the Introducer.

-7.6 Except as set out in this Contract all warranties, conditions and other terms implied by statute or common law are to the extent permitted by law excluded from the Contract.
+7.6 Except as set out in this Contract, all warranties, conditions and other terms implied by statute or common law are to the extent permitting by law excluded from the Contract.

 7.7 This Clause 7 shall survive termination of the Contract.

-8.1 Without limiting its other rights or remedies or for obligations it may have already incurred, for payments or charges which are or which become due and payable either Party may terminate the Contract by giving the other Party 1 months’ written notice.
+8.1 Without limiting its other rights or remedies or for obligations it may already have incurred or for payments or charges which are or which become due and payable, either Party may terminate the Contract by giving the other Party 1 week’s written notice.

 a.
 The Introducer may (acting reasonably) at any time assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights under the Contract and may subcontract or delegate in any manner any or all of its obligations under the Contract to any third party or agent.

 b.
-The MP shall not, without the prior written consent of the Introducer, assign, transfer, mortgage, charge, subcontract, declare a trust over or deal in any other manner with any or all of its rights or obligations under the Contract.
+The Patient, Patient Sponsor and Patient Referral Services shall not without prior written consent of the Introducer assign, transfer, mortgage, charge, subcontract or deal in any other manner with all or any of its rights under the Contract.

 c.
 Neither Party shall use the other Party’s confidential information for any purpose other than to perform its obligations under the Contract.

 d.
-The Introducer and MP acknowledge their respective obligations arising under the Data Protection Act 1988, the Human Rights Act 1988 and under the common law duty of confidentiality and will use their reasonable endeavours to assist each other as necessary to enable compliance with those obligations.
-At the request of the Introducer the MP shall take such reasonable steps as are necessary to assist the Introducer in complying with its obligations to any public authority in connection with the Freedom of Information Act 2000.
+The Introducer, Patient, Patient Sponsor and Patient Referral Sources acknowledge their respective obligations arising under the Data Protection Act 1988, the Human Rights Act 1988 and under the common law duty of confidentiality and will use their reasonable endeavours to assist each other as necessary to enable compliance with those obligations.
+At the request of the Introducer, the Patient, Patient Sponsor and Patient Referral Services shall take such reasonable steps as are necessary to assist the Introducer in complying with its obligations to any public authority in connection with the Freedom of Information Act 2000.

 a.
 This Contract constitutes the entire agreement between the Parties and supersedes and extinguishes all previous agreements, promises, assurances, warranties, representations and understandings between them, whether written or oral, relating to its subject matter.